TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Additional Results

 We also evaluate TsLLM on anomaly detection, specifically on the MSL dataset \citep{10.1145/3219819.3219845}, as shown in Table \ref{tab:anomaly_msl}.
 While our approach achieves a competitive F1 score of 73.3, there remains a performance gap compared to state-of-the-art models like UniTS-FT (81.2) and iTransformer-FT (80.4).
-This suggests that while TsLLM's general-purpose architecture provides reasonable anomaly detection capabilities, there may be room for incorporating specialized mechanisms to better identify temporal anomalies.
 The results demonstrate TsLLM's versatility across different time series tasks, though specialized models may still hold advantages in specific domains.